 Named after the famed track where a Boss 302 won the first race of the 1970 Trans-Am season, the Laguna Seca was designed to be the ultimate track car.
 Improving on the Boss 302’s already formidable performance, the Laguna Seca was shod with Pirelli P-Zero Corsa R compound competition performance tires mounted on unique red-painted machined aluminum wheels that were sized 19×10-inches at the rear.
 At the rear the Laguna Seca was fitted with even stiffer springs, larger stabilizer bar and the Torsen helical limited-slip rear differential was included.
 A chassis stiffening rear redcross X-brace was installed in place of the rear seat and the front brakes received huge cooling ducts to keep temperatures getting too high during track duty.
 Rounding out the mechanical changes was a transmission oil cooler scoop.

-For 2013 the Boss 302 came racing back sporting the styling changes that benefitted all Mustangs across the line.
+For 2013 the Boss 302 kept the sporting the styling changes that benefitted all Mustangs across the line.
 Mechanically the car remained unchanged as there was little reason for engineers to fiddle with the Boss’s near perfect package.
 Any changes to the Boss 302 for 2013 revolved around the esthetics of the car.
 Along with the front and rear end styling refinements found on Mustang GT’s the standard Boss 302 wore new low-gloss black reflective hood and hockey stick side graphics that were inspired by the 1970 Boss 302.
 The roof was now finished in the same colour as the rest of the car and the rear spoiler was painted in a low-gloss black to match the striping package.
-Colours on the standard Boss 302 were Performance White, School Bus Yellow, Race Red, Grabber Blue and the funky Gotta Have It Green Metallic Tri-Coat.
+Colors on the standard Boss 302 were Performance White, School Bus Yellow, Race Red, Grabber Blue and the funky Gotta Have It Green Metallic Tri-Coat.
 Inside little had changed.

 Equipment Group 501A Laguna Seca Package